Cykelero/tasklemon/README.md

 - Tasklemon is still very young.
 It's got a (partial) test suite, sure, but it hasn't seen much real-world usage yet: expect breaking changes, and bugs. (please do [report these](https://github.com/cykelero/tasklemon/issues/new)!)
 - By design, file operations are synchronous—just like in bash scripting, for example.
 That's great for usability, but you're not going to write concurrent server stuff this way.
 - Symlinks aren't very well-supported yet.
 Just traversing them should be fine, but directly manipulating them will be weird.
-- While Tasklemon does support Windows, a few features are missing, such as permission manipulation.
+- On Windows, a few features are missing, such as permission manipulation.

 ## 👩🏿‍💻 Contributing